Pacatro/gpoetry/README.md

 ## Usage

-The application is structured as a CLI with two main commands: `train` and `inference`.
+The application is structured as a CLI with two main commands: `train` and `gen`.

 ### Training the model